Bob Winters

 Bob Winters was a comic juggler and occasional actor who appeared on Toast of the Town from 1949 to 1953.

 Career

 As a juggler, among some of the venues he appeared in the 1940s and 1950s were the Art Linkletter show at the New York State Fair and the Empire Room, Palmer House in Chicago.
-He also had some acting roles in television and film, appearing as a Juggler in a Gomer Pyle episode Sing a Song of Papa that starred Anthony Caruso, as a Juggler in Doctor Dolittle and as Donald Andrews in the 1979 thriller Delirum.
+He also had some acting roles in television and film, appearing as a Juggler in a Gomer Pyle episode Sing a Song of Papa that starred Anthony Caruso, as a Juggler in Doctor Dolittle and as Donald Andrews in the 1979 thriller Delirium.